Understanding Signals

 Managing Your Workflow

-Section titled “Managing Your Workflow”Track progress with signal statuses:
+Section titled “Managing Your Workflow”Track progress with signal statuses through your sales pipeline:

 | Status | When to Use |